|North Korean/U.S. Designation

 North Korea remains very isolated from the rest of world.
 This isolation has greatly reduced its ability to bring in revenue.
 Thus, it relies on exporting ballistic missile systems, technology, and system components as a means of generating national revenue.
 Accordingly, Libya, Syria, Pakistan, and Iran have been recipients of North Korea’s missile systems.
 In fact, Iran received about 150 NoDong missiles from North Korea in the late 1990s as part of a technological transfer agreement.
 Iran later renamed the missile Shahab-3 and developed the capability to produce them domestic.
 The Shahab-3 bears a close resemblance to the North Korean NoDong as they have high levels of commonality in their structural dimensions and mechanical parts.
 North Korea has also proliferated the NoDong to Pakistan, which Pakistan later renamed Ghauri.
 This is also evidenced by the Ghauri’s identical structural dimensions and mechanical parts to the NoDong.

 Although North Korea has yet to use the NoDong, the missile poses a threat to the Northeast Asia region because of North Korea’s irrational and unpredictable behavior, and its active involvement in missile procurement and proliferation.
 The NoDong’s 1250 km range holds Japan, South Korea, northeastern China, and parts of Russia at risk.
-U.S. military installations within this region are also well within NoDong ’s strike radius.
-In March 2014, North Korea test fired two NoDong missiles into the Sea of Japan.
-The MRBM is believed to makeup the first stage of the long-range Taepodong missile, which purportedly has intercontinental-range and can strike targets in the United States.
+U.S. military installations within this region are also well within the NoDong ’s strike radius.
+In March 2014, North Korea test-fired two NoDong missiles into the Sea of Japan.
+The MRBM is believed to make up the first stage of the long-range Taepodong missile, which purportedly has intercontinental range and can strike targets in the United States.